815: Agent for H.A.R.M.

 Lady Schick was an electric razor marketed to women in the 1950s; Jacob Schick had pioneered the electric razor earlier in the century.
 Lady Wesson is probably a reference to the LadySmith line of women’s handguns produced by Smith & Wesson.

-By this time in a James Bond movie, there would have been ten helicopter explosions, eight ski chases ...
+By this time in a James Bond movie, there'd've been ten helicopter explosions, eight ski chases ...

 James Bond is the urbane secret agent created by British author Ian Fleming and immortalized in a lengthy series of movies by Sean Connery, Roger Moore, and others.
 The films are known for their spectacular (and highly implausible) action sequences.